-Use the search terms report to see how your ads performed when triggered by actual searches within the Search Network.
+Use the search terms report to know how your ads performed when triggered by actual searches within the Search Network.
 This article describes the search terms report and how to use it.

 David is looking to buy a Valentine’s Day bouquet online.
-He types “red roses” into the search box on Google.com.
+He types “red roses” into the search box on Google.
 “Red roses” is the search term.
-Let's say you're the owner of an online flower business.
-Because you have included the word “roses” as a keyword in your Google Ads campaign, your ad may be eligible to show on David’s search results page.
+Let's say you're the owner of an online flower business and manage a Google Ads account.
+Since you've included the word “roses” as a keyword in your Google Ads campaign, your ad may be eligible to show on David’s search results page.

 How search term match type is determined

 To help you understand how the search term match type is determined, we'll use the following example: